Psychoanalyze Your Customers

 #3: The Distracted Shopper

-He has a list in-hand for milk, diapers, apples, cucumbers, olive oil, cleaning supplies, and some batteries, yet somehow walks out with 3 cartons of eggs, a new frying pan, and 2 pairs of socks.
+He has a list in-hand of milk, diapers, apples, anti-bacterial spray, and batteries, yet somehow walks out with 3 cartons of eggs, a new frying pan, and 2 pairs of socks.

 How does this happen?
 The answer is: he’s a distracted shopper.
 Goes in for 10 things, walks out with 25.
 It happens to the best of us.